 Thankfully, travel insurance had me covered.
-While the airline was working to fix the problem, I called World Nomads and told them the situation.
+While the airline was working to fix the problem, I called World Nomads (my insurer for that particular trip) and told them the situation.
 I was able to get reimbursed for clothes I purchased while my bag was being located.

 A couple days later, my luggage was returned to me (thankfully!), but the whole ordeal was stressful and frustrating.

 Moral of the story: Place some sort of marker (i.e. tie a unique piece of cloth to your luggage) so that you know your own luggage and others won’t mistake it for theirs!

 Oh, and cover yourself with travel insurance in case your luggage is still lost or stolen. 🙂

 This final story is a personal one that some of you may or may not relate to.

 A few years ago, my wife and I were traveling around Thailand while she was about 13 weeks pregnant.
 She was barely showing and there was no reason to think there would be any problems.

 For reasons only God knows, she started to get cramps in the middle of the night and after a couple hours of sever pain…she miscarried our baby.

 At the time, we were on a fairly secluded island and had been planning to stay there for a few more days and had made non-refundable reservations to continue on to other parts of Thailand.

 Instead, we had to rent a last-minute boat to get us back to the mainland and then a private van to get us to a good Bangkok hospital.
 We spent a couple days in Bangkok before flying home and never finished the rest of the trip.